Blind Optimism: Definition, Benefits, And A Positive Outlook Explained

 One measure of how positively small business owners see the future is the NFIB Small Business Optimism Index.
 The Small Business Optimism Index shows how positivity increases or decreases month by month in the small business arena.
 When the index is high, business owners are taking positive steps to build their businesses.

-What you can gain from optimism
+What you can gain from being optimistic

 If you want to practice more optimism in your life, you may have a great deal to gain.
 Some of the attributes and associated benefits of optimism include: